sigmorphon/conll2017/baseline/README.md

 ### Unseen MSD strings

-If no rule has been associated with a particular MSD, the lemma form is simply repeated.
+If no rule has been associated with a particular MSD combination, the lemma form is simply repeated.

 ### Task 2